davreev/dr-app/README.md

 ![](https://github.com/davreev/dr-app/actions/workflows/build.yml/badge.svg)

-Scaffolding for simple 3D applications
+Scaffolding and utilities for simple 3D applications built on top of [Sokol](https://github.com/floooh/sokol) libraries

-> ⚠️ This libray exists mainly to cut down on boilerplate in personal projects.
-It's likely to undergo frequent breaking changes.
+> ⚠️ This libray exists mainly to cut down on boilerplate when prototyping.
+It's likely to undergo
+> frequent breaking changes.

 ## Build

-Build with CMake
+Use CMake to build

 > ⚠️ Currently only tested with Clang and GCC.
 MSVC is not supported.